5000, Clinical Guidelines

 Expedited Partner Therapy (EPT) is the clinical practice of treating the sex partners of clients diagnosed with chlamydia or gonorrhea by providing prescriptions or medications to the client to take to his or her partner without the health care provider first examining the partner.

 Texas Administrative Code, Title 22, Section 190.8(1)(L)(ii), allows the use of EPT for STI treatment.
 HHSC endorses the CDC recommendations for EPT.
 Clinic sites implementing EPT should develop necessary policies, procedures and standing delegation orders (SDOs) to reflect the CDC guidelines.
-See the DSHS HIV/STD website for more information on implementing EPT.
+Review the DSHS HIV/STD website for more information on implementing EPT.

 Radiology Procedures